David Purley: Career

 A sequence of pictures taken by photographer Cor Mooij of the accident won the Photo Sequences category of that year's World Press Photo.
 Later, Purley was awarded the George Medal for his rescue attempt.
 The story, and film footage of the rescue attempt, feature in a 2010 BBC documentary titled Grand Prix: The Killer Years.

 Apart from a one-off participation with Token at his home Grand Prix in 1974, Purley stayed out of Formula One for a few years, preferring to compete in Formula Two driving Chevrons and Marches for Hong Kong-based millionaire Bob Harper, and Formula 5000 where he won the British Championship in 1976 in a Chevron powered by the Cosworth GA 3.4-litre V6 engine.

 In 1974 Purley won the Brighton Speed Trials driving a Trojan-Chevrolet T101, winning again the following year in a Chevron-GA B30.

 He returned to Formula One in 1977 with his own LEC chassis designed by Mike Pilbeam and run by Mike Earle.
 It was this car in which he suffered serious injuries in an accident during practice for that year's British Grand Prix.
 He survived an estimated 179.8 g when he decelerated from 108 mph (173 km/h) to 0 in a distance of 26 inches (66 cm) after his throttle became stuck wide open and he hit a wall.
-This was the highest measured g-force ever survived by a human being until 2003 (when Kenny Bräck's crash violence recording system measured 214 g).
-Purley suffered multiple fractures to his legs, pelvis and ribs.

 Purley recovered to race again, although he confined his activities to the minor Aurora AFX series of Formula One races in Britain.
 As a result of his earlier accident, Purley's left leg was shorter than his right and he underwent innovative corrective surgery in Belgium, from which he again took several months to recover.

 Following his decision to quit motorsport, Purley moved into competition aerobatics.